 - Implement a set bedtime routine that is not too long (around 30 minutes) and not too late.
 Children up to the age of five years need between 11 and 12 hours of solid sleep at night, thus bedtime should be around 7pm.
 A child older than five years can enjoy bedtime at around 7:30pm.

 - Avoid screen time for at least two hours before bedtime.
-As such, falling asleep in front of the TV should never happen.
+As such, children should never be allowed to fall asleep in front of the TV.

 Night terrors can be scary but are rarely something of concern.
 Implementing better sleep routines and ensuring your child gets the rest that is needed can improve their sleep quality and lessen the occurrence of night terrors.